Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Introduction

-In summary, our main contribution is to extend the theoretical results of the LASSO to the classical characterization of GC influences, and to identify the key trade-offs in terms of sampling requirements and strength of the causal effects that result in robust GC identification.
 The rest of this paper is organized as follows: \prettyref{sec:Previous-Works} provides background and our problem formulation.
-Our main theoretical contributions are given in \prettyref{sec:Main-contribution}. \prettyref{sec:experimental validation} presents application to simulated and experimentally-recorded neural data, followed by our concluding remarks in \prettyref{sec:Conclusions}.
+Our main theoretical and methodological contributions are given in \prettyref{sec:Main-contribution}. \prettyref{sec:experimental validation} presents application to simulated and experimentally-recorded neural data, followed by our concluding remarks in \prettyref{sec:Conclusions}.